veo-labs/openveo-plugin-generator/docs/structure.md

 │   │   ├── admin // Client side sources for the back end pages
 │   │   │   ├── compass // SCSS files of the back end pages
 │   │   │   └── js // JavaScript files of the back end pages
-│   │   │       └── ovPluginName // All JavaScript files of the plugin's AngularJS module
+│   │   │       └── ov // All JavaScript files of the plugin's AngularJS module
 │   │   └── front // Client side sources for front end pages
 │   └── server // Server side sources (executed by Node.js)
 │       ├── controllers // Controllers (extending Controller)
 │       │   └── httpErrors.js // Holds the list of HTTP errors used by controllers
 │       ├── providers // Providers (extending Provider)
 │       ├── PLUGIN_NAMEPlugin.js // The plugin class (extending Plugin)
-│       └── PLUGIN_NAMEPluginApi.js // The pluginApi class (extending PluginApi)
+│       └── PLUGIN_NAMEPluginApi.js // The PluginApi class (extending PluginApi)
 ├── assets // Public directory for static files (mounted on /PLUGIN_NAME/) │   └── be // Back end pages resources
 │       ├── css // Generated CSS files for the back end pages